Reach your full potential and stay there through calm-focus.

 Neuroplasticity (the brain’s ability to learn and change through life) is now the focus of scientific inquiry rather than ridicule as it was a decade ago.

-Neurofeedback employs a sophisticated, evidence-based approach with quantifiable results backed by 65 years of clinical application.
+Neurofeedback employs a sophisticated, evidence-based approach with measurable results.
+It is backed by 65 years of science showing that it works clinically to help people reduce symptoms.
 Still, old ways of practice can take a long time to be extinguished while new ways can take too long to gain traction.
 Thus, the brain sciences have advanced so quickly, that few medical establishments have yet to integrate approaches based on this new view; hence many practitioners do not even have a basic understanding of neurofeedback or its clinical applications.
 Forward thinking practices as our self and the world-renowned Amen Clinics, of which we are an affiliate center, use qEEG Brain Mapping and Neurofeedback Therapy as a crucial aspect of therapy for challenges of the mind and body.

 Thankfully, the doctors at Leigh Brain & Spine are on the forefront of this life changing, cutting-edge technology that is available to permanently help you and your family.